newproph/newproph/README.md

 **Academics:** Aiming for a BS in Computer Science.
 **Currently Learning:** Full-stack development & game dev with Godot.
 **Building:** Project All Star: ROV for the MATE 2025 underwater ROV competition with my robotics club.
+**Coding:** GET REAL: A weird RPG about gutter punks, magic portals, and crashing the economy.
+Things get worse fast.

 > _"Embrace the uncertainty; it is the fertile ground for growth."_
 > \- Volition, *Disco Elysium*